-In the present article we pursue a similar approach to the one used by Reula in \cite{PhysRevD.60.083507} to analyse the nonlinear stability of FRW spacetimes with a nonlinear scalar field.
+We analyse the nonlinear stability of FLRW spacetimes with a nonlinear scalar field.
 To this end, we first construct a first order symmetric hyperbolic system for the EFE with a scalar field as the matter source.
 This construction is performed by splitting the wave equation for the scalar field into two first order equations.
-In our analysis, the scalar field is used to construct an adapted orthogonal frame.
-Written in terms of this adapted frame, the energy-momentum tensor is diagonal, independently of further gauge choices.
-A similar construction has been considered in the analysis of linear perturbations in \cite{CQG1992_Bruni,CQG1988_Madsen}.
+In our analysis, the scalar field is used to construct an adapted orthogonal frame, for which the energy-momentum tensor is diagonal, independently of further gauge choices.
+Similar splittings are often used in the analysis of linear perturbations \cite{Mad88,BED92,AM13,UW12}.